readmecode/gphoto/README.md

 pip install -r requirements.txt
 ```

+**Note:** The `requirements.txt` includes `google-cloud-monitoring` which is needed for automatic quota synchronization via Google Cloud Monitoring API.
+It will be installed automatically when you run `pip install -r requirements.txt`.

 ### Step 2: Get Google API Keys

 You need to create API keys so the tool can access your Google Drive and Google Photos.